Workflows (Agentic RAG for Documentation)

 Setting up a workflow

 As part of your enterprise agreement, our team handles the initial workflow configuration to ensure everything works correctly from the start.
-We'll work with you to define routing rules, configure integrations, and test the setup before going live.

 Prerequisites

-- At least two existing projects with indexed content
+- At least two existing projects with indexed content.

-- (Optional) Webhook endpoints ready if you plan to use custom actions
+- (Optional) Webhook endpoints for custom actions.

 Create your workflow

-Click Create.
+- Click Create.

 Add projects